DavidRC-Projects/Joint-Effort/TESTING.md

 1. There was a button inside an anchor tag, which invalidated the html.
 Fixed by using just an a tag with the button class.

-After the above changes the validation passed.
+After these changes the validation passed.
 Please see homepage validation errors below:

 ![wc3checkindex](assets/images/htmlvalidation404.png)

 #### CSS validaton check

-No errors were found with the css code on validation checks.
+No errors were found with the CSS code on validation checks.

 [Back to Top](#contents)